bfanselow/AWS/README.md

 #### Accounts, groups, users, permissions, policies.

 * **Accounts**: A formal contract with AWS that is associated with all of the following entities:
-  - An "owner" email-address and password
+  - An "owner" email-address and password.
-  - The control of all resources created
+  - The control of all resources created.
-  - Payment for the AWS activity related to those resources
+  - Payment for the AWS activity related to those resources.
 The AWS account has permission to do anything and everything with all account resources.
 This is **NOT** the same as a *User*.
 ---